 As a local business, online visibility is essential for your profitability and retention of customers.
 An amazing 72% of customers who search for something locally will go to a business within five miles of their location.

-Those same customers use a Google My Business listing to make sure their address is correct and that their location can be found on Google Maps.
+Those same customers use a Google Business Profile listing to make sure their address is correct and that their location can be found on Google Maps.

 A user-friendly mobile website that is pleasing to the eye creates trust for your customer.
 61% of mobile searchers are more likely to contact your business if it has a well-made mobile website.
 And 75% of local mobile searches result in an in-store visit within a 24-hour period.